How can we help?

 Official Transcripts are ordered from the MAIN OFFICE or via this link https://vansdwa.scriborder.com/

-Vancouver Public Schools currently requires 22.5 credits to graduate.
-This requirement will continue through the class of 2019.
+Vancouver Public Schools currently requires 24 credits to graduate.

 Questions about the changing requirements?
-Please contact a school counselor or career specialist for more information.
+Please contact your school counselor for more information.

 The three credits of math consist of:

 - Integrated Math I/Algebra, Integrated Math II/Geometry and Integrated Math III/Algebra 2

 - Alternately, the third credit may also be completed through a math class that leads to a specific career goal identified in the High School and Beyond Plan.
 This option requires documentation, including a parent’s signature, of a third credit of math other than Integrated Math III or Algebra 2.

 Beginning in 2020, Washington high school students will no longer be required to pass English/language arts, math and science tests to graduate.
 Instead, they will have other pathways to graduation.